Tajuddin Ahmad: The 1970 general election

 The 1970 general election, the first of its kind in Pakistan after years of military rule, was held on 7 December 1970.
-Of the 300 parliamentary seats of the National Assembly, East Pakistan and West Pakistan constituted 162 and 138 seats respectively.
+Of the 300 parliamentary seats of the National Assembly, East Pakistan and West Pakistan constituted 162 and 138 seats, respectively.
 The Awami League, led by Sheikh Mujibur Rahman, secured 160 out of 162 seats in East Pakistan and none in West Pakistan, still becoming the majority.
 Its closest contender, the Pakistan People's Party (PPP), led by Zulfikar Ali Bhutto, won 81 seats in West Pakistan and appointed no candidates in East Pakistan.
 Tajuddin ran and was elected from his constituency.
 With the elections concluded, the president was to inaugurate the National Assembly, and the elected legislators were to draft a new constitution.
 With the Awami League being in the majority in the assembly, there remained no obstacle to writing a constitution that complied with the six points demand.
-The Awami League quickly embarked on drafting a constitution proposal accordingly before the assembly is inaugurated.
-Sheikh Mujib and the senior Awami League leaders, including Tajuddin, met intensely with a group of legal and economic experts for about a month at a house on the banks of the river Buriganga on which Dhaka stands.
+The Awami League quickly embarked on drafting a constitution proposal accordingly before the assembly was inaugurated.
+Sheikh Mujib and the senior Awami League leaders, including Tajuddin, met intensely with a group of legal and economic experts for about a month at a house on the banks of the river Buriganga, on which Dhaka stands.
 From those discussions, in which Tajuddin played a key role, an unofficial constitution draft came out.

 Meanwhile, the Awami League's victory soared the anxiety among the West Pakistani opposition parties and the military junta alike.
-The PPP desired for a coalition between the two.
-After the election, on 20 December in Lahore the PPP leader Bhutto described Punjab and Sindh as 'bastions of power in Pakistan', two states where his party had won a sweeping majority.
+The PPP desired a coalition between the two.
+After the election, on 20 December in Lahore, the PPP leader Bhutto described Punjab and Sindh as 'bastions of power in Pakistan', two states where his party had won a sweeping majority.
 So, he asserted, no central government can function without his party's support.
 To which Tajuddin, as the general secretary of the Awami League, replied in an official statement: